nicbou/nicolasbouliane.com/frontend/content/blog/silence.md

 ### Reddit

-I still use reddit, but a lot less than before.
-I uninstalled the mobile app.
-The mobile website is unbearable, so I'm rarely tempted to use it.
+I still use reddit, but *a lot* less than before.

+First, I uninstalled the mobile app.
+The mobile website is unbearable, so I lost the urge to visit it.

 On desktop, I use old.reddit.com.
-The old website is simpler, faster and quieter than the redesign.
-It feels more like a forum, and less like a dopamine casino.
-The [Old Reddit Redirect](https://addons.mozilla.org/en-US/firefox/addon/old-reddit-redirect/) extension enforces my choice.
-I hid a few of the remaining nuisances with ad blocker rules.
+The old website is simple, faster and quieter than the redesigned version.
+It feels more like the forums of yore, and less like a dopamine casino.
+I enforce my choice with the [Old Reddit Redirect](https://addons.mozilla.org/en-US/firefox/addon/old-reddit-redirect/) extension.
+I added some uBlock rules to hide the remaining annoyances.

-I filtered toxic content on the front page by blocking subreddits - hundreds of them.
-There are no more American politics, outrage porn or drama on my front page.
-I only follow a handful of hobby subreddits.

-I use the [Redirector extension](https://addons.mozilla.org/en-US/firefox/addon/redirector/) to redirect /r/all to my conscientiously curated home page.
-No more doom scrolling!

 This is the default Reddit experience: